Nannk/nekomimi-wo-kakkidzukete/README.md

 ## TODO List
 ### new
-  - [ ] Rewrite everything for eps8266 rtos sdk :skull:
+  - [ ] 1.
+Rewrite everything for eps8266 rtos sdk :skull:
-    - [ ] merge new project with the old repo(stop using platformio, use idf.py instead).
+    - [x] 1.1 merge new project with the old repo(stop using platformio, use idf.py instead).
-    - [ ] determine what components i need to implement.
+    - [ ] 1.2 determine what components i need to implement.

 ### old
 - [ ] Hardware